Esaias Tegnér: Later life

 The period of the publication of Frithjof's saga (1825) was the critical epoch of his career.
 It made him one of the most famous poets in Europe.
 It transferred him from his study in Lund to the bishop's palace in Växjö; it marked the first breakdown of his health, which had hitherto been excellent; and it witnessed a singular moral crisis in the inner history of the poet, about which much has been written, but of which little is known.
 Tegnér was at this time passionately in love with a certain beautiful Euphrosyne Palm, the wife of a town councillor in Lund, and this unfortunate passion, while it inspired much of his finest poetry, turned the poet's blood to gall.
 From this time forward the heartlessness of woman is one of Tegnér's principal themes.

 Bishop's seat

-It is a remarkable sign of the condition of Sweden at that time that a man without a Christian heritage, and with little interest in formal religious matters, should be offered and should accept a bishop's crosier.
-He did not hesitate in accepting it: it was a great honour; he was poor; and he was anxious to get away from Lund.
-No sooner, however, had he began to study for his new duties than he began to regret the step he had taken.
-It was nevertheless too late to go back, and Tegnér made a respectable bishop as long as his health lasted.
+Tegnér, a man without Christian heritage and with little interest in formal religious matters was offered and accepted the bishop's crosier.
+Tegnér was poor; and anxious to get away from Lund.
+Despite regretting the decision, he did not go back on his decision and Tegnér made a respectable bishop as long as his health lasted.
 In 1835, he was elected a member of the Royal Swedish Academy of Sciences.
-But he became moody and melancholy; as early as 1833 he complained of fiery heats in his brain, and in 1840, during a visit to Stockholm, he suddenly became insane.
+He became moody and melancholy; as early as 1833 he complained of fiery heats in his brain, and in 1840, during a visit to Stockholm, he suddenly became insane.